Berea-College-CSC-226/p01-final-project-ciccariellop-alemuy/README.md

 ## Milestone 3: Virtual Check-In

-❗Indicate what percentage of the project you have left to complete and how confident you feel.
+Indicate what percentage of the project you have left to complete and how confident you feel.

 ❗️**Completion Percentage**: `0 - 100%`